rhel-labs/learn-katacoda/selinux-containers/step2.md

 ls: cannot open directory '.': Permission denied
 </pre>

-In 'Terminal 2' of the lab interface, check the container's write access to the */var/spool/* directory
+In 'Terminal 2' tab of the lab interface, check the container's write access to the */var/spool/* directory

 `touch test`{{execute T2}}